Holy Trinity Cathedral (Lymanske): Destruction

-In the summer and autumn of 1919, German colonists from Odessa initiated the revolt against Prodrazvyorstka (food apportionment, the partition of the requested total amount as obligations from the suppliers) and mobilizing to the Soviet Red Army.
+In the summer and autumn of 1919, German colonists from Odesa initiated the revolt against Prodrazvyorstka (food apportionment, the partition of the requested total amount as obligations from the suppliers) and mobilizing to the Soviet Red Army.
 After the troops of Denikin's volunteer army entered southern Ukraine, Germans formed a special colonial battalion, that weakened the strength of the Red army.

 After the defeat of the revolt, the cathedral, as well as the Cathedral of the Assumption of the Blessed Virgin Mary in nearby Selz, was closed.
 During the Soviet period, it was used as grain storage, and later it suffered a fire that nearly destroyed it.
 The ceiling fell down, and today only walls and columns are left.
 It is currently used by the local orphanage for coal storage.